Robert Donald Clark Honors College

 Honors college requirements, which replace university core-education requirements, represent roughly one-third of a student’s total four-year schedule.
 Before graduating, Clark Honors College students must also meet the requirements, listed elsewhere in this catalog, of their major department or professional school.
 They must maintain a 3.00 or better cumulative grade point average (GPA).

-Clark Honors College students who have completed the CHC core education requirements (HC 101H, 221H, 231H, 241H, and 301H; Area of Inquiry approved courses outside the CHC in Arts and Letters, Social Science, and Science (one course in each area); an approved quantitative reasoning course; and 20 credits in upper division CHC Colloquia) have fulfilled the university’s Area of Inquiry requirements.
+Clark Honors College students who have completed the CHC core education requirements (HC 101H, 221H, 231H, 241H, and 301H; Area of Inquiry approved courses outside the CHC in Arts and Letters, Social Science, and Science (one course in each area); an approved quantitative reasoning course; and the CHC Colloquium and Electives requirements) have fulfilled the university’s Area of Inquiry requirements.
 Should a student leave the CHC after successful completion of all of these requirements, the student will retain their clearance of the university’s Area of Inquiry requirements.

 Honors College Degree Requirements